mmenegoz/climate_HMA_course/README.md

 Steps during the 13/12/2023 training:
 -------------------------------------

-2.1: launch and run the script HMA_climate_trends_CRU.ipynb
+2.1 Launch and run the script HMA_climate_trends_CRU.ipynb

 2.2 Copy this script and adapt it yourself to compute tas trend over historical (1850-2014) and futur (2014-2020) periods

 3. Data (downloadable on the UGA cloud).